 Jason holds a Bachelor’s degree from The Ohio State University and a Master’s degree from Georgetown University.
 Jason is married to Samara, a Family Nurse Practitioner, and has four sons and one daughter.
 Jason’s interests include playing racquetball, jazz, and enjoying the outdoors with his wife and children.

-Heather Smith is NCER’s Senior Manager.
+Heather Coty is NCER’s Senior Manager.
 Heather’s primary duties at the NCER include managing data entry and data analysis for multiple online data repositories, and handling advertising, marketing, and web-related tasks for the organization.
 She is also one of the primary administrative contacts for the Oregon State Contractor Program and the Vermont Standard Plan.
 Historically, she has planned dozens of electronics collection events around the state of West Virginia and has helped guide businesses and local governments to properly execute their own e-cycling events.

 Previous to NCER, Heather worked as the Circulation Director for Bird Watcher’s Digest and Marketing Manager/Graphic Designer for Woodcraft.
 She also sold real estate for eight years.
 Heather is a West Virginia native, and holds a Bachelor of Science from West Virginia University’s Perley Isaac Reed School of Journalism.
 In her spare time, Heather teaches people how to use essential oils, volunteers as a docent at a local historic landmark, enjoys Crossfit and kayaking, and spends time with her two children.

 Robert Ward is NCER’s Data Analyst, which includes tracking information from statewide recycling programs across the country.
 A two-time graduate of Ohio University, he has worked as a database architect/administrator in a variety of fields, including industrial manufacturing, financial services, higher education and tourism.
 When not working, Robert enjoys writing autobiographical sketches, spending time with his family, reading, playing and recording music, and hiking.

 Wayne Rifer – President